Inuit cuisine: Perceived benefits and beliefs of the diet

 The Inuit believe that their diet has many benefits over the western Qallunaat food.
-They are adamant about proving that their diet will make one stronger, warmer, and full of energy.
+They believe that their diet will make one stronger, warmer, and full of energy.

 One example is the drinking of seal blood.
-When interviewing an Inuit elder, Searles was told that "Inuit food generates a strong flow of blood, a condition considered to be healthy and indicative of a strong body."
+When interviewing an Inuk elder, Searles was told that "Inuit food generates a strong flow of blood, a condition considered to be healthy and indicative of a strong body."
 After the consumption of seal blood and meat, one could look at their veins in the wrist for proof of the strength that Inuit food provides.
 Borré states that "seal blood is seen as fortifying human blood by replacing depleted nutrients and rejuvenating the blood supply, it is considered a necessary part of the Inuit diet."

 Inuit also believe that eating raw meat keeps them warmer and stronger.
 They say that raw meat takes effect on one's body when eaten consistently.
 One Inuk, Oleetoa, who ate a combination of "Qallunaat" and Inuit food, told of a story of his cousin Joanasee who ate a diet consisting of mostly raw Inuit food.
 The two compared their strengths, warmth, and energy and found that Joanasee benefited most based on his diet.

 Inuit choose their diet based on four concepts, according to Borré: "the relationship between animals and humans, the relationship between the body and soul and life and health, the relationship between seal blood and Inuit blood, and diet choice."
 Inuit are especially spiritual when it comes to the customs of hunting, cooking, and eating.
 The Inuit belief is that the combination of animal and human blood in one's bloodstream creates a healthy human body and soul.